JohnnyDalvi/JohnnyD_Standard_Asset/README.md

 * public static Image ImageFromWorldToCanvas(Sprite image, Vector2 rectSize, Vector3 worldPosition, float timerToDestroy, Vector2 CanvasMoveVelocity): Similar to the TextFromWorldToCanvas method, although it wil accept an image as input.
 It can also returns an image, so you can change it afterwards calling it.

+## MenuMethods.cs(script):
+This script is attached to the main Menu Canvas of each scene and comunicates with the Master GameObject in order to handle the menu methods.
+It does things such as open the options panel, changing level, changing preferences, pausing the game etc.
+It also have an AudioSource that is used to play the Button Sound and Win/Lose sounds.

+Social Media and website: the MenuMethods.cs have a method that accepts an string as input, it will open any URL that you put in the string parameter.

 ## Custom UI Editor(window):
 This is an Editor script, so it should be accessed during edit mode and not play mode, you can open the respective window in > Window/UI Editor.
 I shall be improving this window soon, I want to add font and image support.